xster/flutter-wiki/Writing-a-golden-file-test-for-package:flutter.md

 When you are happy with your image, you are ready to submit your PR for review.
 The reviewer should also verify your golden image(s), so make sure to include the golden(s) in your PR description.

-New tests will initially fail pre-submit checks, the results of which will be compiled into a tryjob on the Flutter Gold dashboard, under [ChangeLists](https://flutter-gold.skia.org/changelists).
+New test results will be compiled into a tryjob on the Flutter Gold dashboard, under [ChangeLists](https://flutter-gold.skia.org/changelists).
 There you will see your pull request and the associated golden files that were generated.

-New tests can be triaged from these tryjobs, which will allow for pre-submit tests to pass.
+New tests can be triaged from these tryjobs, which will cause the pending `flutter-gold` check to pass.
 Review the tryjob and the images that were generated, making sure they look as expected.
-Currently, we generate images for Linux, Mac and Windows platforms.
+Currently, we generate images for Linux, Mac, Windows, and Web platforms.
 It is common for there to be slight differences between them.
 Click the checkmark to approve the change, completing triage.

 And that’s it!
 Your new golden file(s) will be checked in as the baseline(s) for your new test(s), and your PR will be ready to merge. :tada: